pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/azure.md

 | *Master password* | Choose your Admin password.|

 You are ready to create your instance.
-Once created, go back to your newly created database, and:

-- To open the access to your instance: In the **Connection Security** or your newly created server, *Allow access to Azure services* then set your range of IP addresses in the firewall rules.

 !!!
+Example
+    ```shell
+    az postgres server create \
+        --resource-group <your_resource_group> \
+        --name <your_server_name>  \
+        --location westus \
+        --sku-name GP_Gen5_2 \
+        --admin-user <server_admin_username> \
+        --admin-password <server_admin_password> \
+        --ssl-enforcement Disabled \
+    ```

+!!!
 Warning
     Keep the SSL setting `Disabled`.

+Once created, go back to your newly created database, and:

+- Open the access to your instance:

+!!!
+Note
+    Azure provides two options for pods running on an AKS worker nodes to access a PostgreSQL DB instance, pick what fit you best:

+      - Create a [firewall rule](https://docs.microsoft.com/en-us/azure/mysql/concepts-firewall-rules#connecting-from-azure) on the Azure DB Server with a range of IP addresses that encompasses all IPs of the AKS Cluster nodes (this can be a very large range if using node auto-scaling).
+      - Create a [VNet Rule](https://docs.microsoft.com/en-us/azure/mysql/concepts-data-access-and-security-vnet) on the Azure DB Server that allows access from the subnet the AKS nodes are in.
+This is used in conjunction with the Microsoft.Sql VNet Service Endpoint enabled on the cluster subnet.

+    You can also choose the more secure option to [deny public access to your PostgreSQL instance](https://docs.microsoft.com/en-us/azure/postgresql/howto-deny-public-network-access) then [Create a private endpoint in the K8s vnet](https://docs.microsoft.com/en-us/azure/postgresql/howto-configure-privatelink-cli).
+Read more about how to [configure a private link using CLI on Azure's documentation](https://docs.microsoft.com/en-us/azure/postgresql/concepts-data-access-and-security-private-link)

+   Alternativelly, in the **Connection Security** of your newly created server, *Allow access to Azure services* (This is equivalent to running `az postgres server firewall-rule create --server-name <your_server_name> --resource-group <your_resource_group> --name AllowAllAzureIps --start-ip-address 0.0.0.0 --end-ip-address 0.0.0.0`).

 - In the **Essentials** page of your instance, find the full **server name** and **admin username** that will be required in your [values.yaml](#update-your-values-yaml).